octokit/octokit.net/docs/github-apps.md

 ```

-In order to do more than top level calls, a `GitHubApp` needs to authenticate as a specific `Installation` by creating a temporary installation token (currently these expire after 1 hour), and using that for authentication.
+In order to do more than top level calls, a `GitHubApp` needs to authenticate as a specific `Installation` by creating a temporary Installation Token (currently these expire after 1 hour), and using that for authentication.

-:lightbulb: The Installation Id to use, would typically come from a webhook payload.
-See the Additional Notes section for more details.
+:bulb: The example below includes a hardcoded Installation Id, but this would typically come from a webhook payload (so a GitHub App knows which Installation it needs to authenticate as, to deal with the received webhook).
+See the Additional Notes section for more details on Installation Id's in webhooks.

 :warning: These temporary Installation Tokens are only valid for 1 hour, and a new Installation Token will be required after this time.
 In the future, Octokit.net may provide hooks/helpers to help you take care of this, but for now your appliction will need to handle this itself.